rembold-cs151-master/Section11/index.md

   ```
 - Your task here is to:
   - Convert the above into Python code
-  - Write a small test function to ensure it works.
+  - Write a small test function to ensure it works correctly.
 You can use the same examples from the previous slide.
 :::

 ## Solution: Problem 2